WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 ## Lab scenario

-You are work as an administrator at Contoso Corporation.
+You're a senior network administrator at Contoso Corporation.
 The Security department requires that all access to critical websites must be encrypted.
-Encryption must also be in place for features such as EFS, digital signatures, and virtual private networks (VPNs).
+Encryption must also be in place for features such as Encrypting File System (EFS), digital signatures, and virtual private networks (VPNs).
 The Security department especially wants to evaluate digital signatures in Microsoft Office documents.
 To address these and other security requirements, Contoso has decided to use certificates issued by the Active Directory Certificate Services (AD CS) role in Windows Server.

-As a senior network administrator at Contoso, you are responsible for implementing certificate enrollment.
-You also will be developing the procedures and process for managing certificate templates and for deploying and revoking certificates.
+You're responsible for implementing certificate enrollment, and you'll be developing the procedures and process for managing certificate templates and deploying and revoking certificates.

 ## Exercise 1: Configure certificate templates

 ### Scenario

-After deploying the Certificate Authority (CA) infrastructure, the next step is to deploy the certificate templates that the organization requires.
-First, Contoso wants to implement a new web server certificate and certificates for users.
+After deploying the certificate authority (CA) infrastructure, the next step is to deploy the certificate templates that the organization requires.
+First, Contoso wants to implement a new web-server certificate and certificates for users.

 The main tasks for this exercise are as follows:

 1. Create a new template based on the Web Server template.

-2. Create a new template for users that includes smart card sign in.
+2. Create a new template for users that includes smart-card sign in.

-3. Configure templates so that they can be issued.
+3. Configure templates so they can be issued.

 4. Enroll the Web Server certificate on LON-SVR2.